- Search The Registry

 *James Seale was born on this date in 1935.
 He was a white farmer, police officer, and Ku Klux Klan member.

-From Roxie, MS., James Ford Seale worked at a lumber plant, as a crop duster and was a police officer in Louisiana briefly in the 1970s.
-He was a member of the militant Klan organization known as the Silver Dollar Group, whose members were identified with a silver dollar; occasionally minted the year of the member's birth.
-Southern Mississippi was an active area of the American Civil Rights movement in the 1960s.
-Many working-class whites feared greater job competition from Blacks if integration changed the society and tensions were high over the desegregation of schools.
-The Natchez area became a center of Ku Klux Klan and other segregationist activity, with violence directed against Black churches, often used as the center of community organizing, and Black activists.
+From Roxie, MS., James Ford Seale worked at a lumber plant as a crop duster and was a police officer in Louisiana briefly in the 1970s.
+He was a member of the militant Klan organization known as the Silver Dollar Group, whose members were identified with a silver dollar, occasionally minted the year of the member's birth.
+Southern Mississippi was active in the American Civil Rights movement in the 1960s.
+Many working-class whites feared greater job competition from Blacks if integration changed society, and tensions were high over the desegregation of schools.
+The Natchez area became a center of Ku Klux Klan and other segregationist activity, with violence directed against black churches, often used as the center of community organizing and Black activists.
 His brother Jack and his father Clyde were also members of the Silver Dollar Group.

 In 2000, the Justice Department's civil rights unit reopened the case.
 For years, Seale's family had told reporters that he had died.
-But in 2005, Thomas Moore and a Canadian documentary filmmaker, David Ridgen, found Seale, old and sick, living just a few miles down the road from where the kidnapping took place.
+But in 2005, Thomas Moore and a Canadian documentary filmmaker, David Ridgen, found Seale, old and sick, living just a few miles from where the kidnapping occurred.
 That sighting was enough for the F.B.I., which had reopened the case in 2000, to determine that the best chance for a conviction was on kidnapping charges.